goingforbrooke/arbiter/README.md

         - polynomial "sliders" (y=mx+b)
             - x: time
             - y: capacity
-- user ID tracking
-    - BI folks: what should we include in the next datacenter that we build?
-    - marketing folks: what's selling
-    - SRE dashboard: is something busted in a weird way
 - Add testable `Examples` to fx docstrings

 ### Known Unknowns